Lee Bounds for Attrition

 Why It Matters

 If you ignore sample selection and simply compare outcomes among observed units, your treatment effect estimate is biased — potentially severely.
 Lee bounds give you honest, assumption-lean bounds on the true effect, letting you report what the data can actually support rather than a precise but misleading point estimate.
-Reviewers increasingly expect attrition analysis in experimental work, and Lee bounds are the standard tool for it.
+Reviewers increasingly expect attrition analysis in experimental work, and Lee bounds are a standard tool for it.

 Why Point Identification Fails with Differential Attrition